Merger of Three Institutions: A Historic Collaboration

 Hanna Katrín Friðriksson Proposes Merger of Key Regulatory Agencies

-In a significant move aimed at administrative efficiency, Hanna Katrín Friðriksson, the Minister of Employment, is set to introduce a bill during the spring session of 2026.
-The proposal seeks to consolidate the Food Agency, the Fisheries Agency, and the Valuation Agency into a single entity.
+Hanna Katrín Friðriksson, the Minister of Employment, plans to table a bill during the spring session of 2026 that would bring the Food Agency, the Fisheries Agency, and the Valuation Agency under one roof.

-“Streamlining administration and merging institutions is one of the government’s key objectives, and this initiative aligns perfectly with that vision,” stated Hanna Katrín.
-She emphasized that the focus will be on enhancing service efficiency and transparency, fostering digital innovation, and cultivating robust job opportunities across the country.
-The new agency is envisioned as a desirable workplace that will attract top talent in these fields, offering ample pathways for career growth nationwide.
+“Streamlining administration and merging institutions is one of the government’s key objectives, and this initiative aligns perfectly with that vision,” said Hanna Katrín.
+She pointed to improvements in service efficiency and transparency, digital innovation, and solid job opportunities across the country as priorities for the new body.
+The agency is also intended to be somewhere people actually want to work — a place with real career paths, available nationwide.

-It’s noteworthy that this proposal follows recommendations from the Prime Minister’s optimization group, which presented similar merger ideas last March.
-Their suggestions included consolidating several related institutions, such as the Norwegian Fisheries Agency, the Norwegian Marine Research Institute, the Swedish Fisheries Agency, and the Norwegian Fisheries Fund, into a more cohesive regulatory framework.
+The proposal doesn’t come out of nowhere.
+It follows recommendations put forward by the Prime Minister’s optimization group last March, which floated similar consolidation ideas — including bringing together the Norwegian Fisheries Agency, the Norwegian Marine Research Institute, the Swedish Fisheries Agency, and the Norwegian Fisheries Fund into a more unified regulatory structure.

 Share post: